 She let her fingers move over the lines of the book, reading them over and over, trying to understand more about this potion.
 Her brain was finally moving in what she believed was a positive direction, a solid answer was almost close enough to touch, yes, she nearly had it-

 “Hey, Evans.
 I need to-” James's voice filled their common area as he entered through the portrait.
-He sounded like nothing less than quills on a chalkboard to Lily’s annoyed ears.
-She barely suppressed a growl as the answer that had taken her at least twenty minutes to come up with, began dissolving from her train of thought.
+He sounded like quills on a chalkboard to Lily’s annoyed ears.
+She barely suppressed a growl as the answer that had taken her at least twenty minutes to come up with began dissolving from her train of thought.

 “James, do you know how long I’ve been —”

 “Working on that paper, yes yes I know.
 And every other assignment you can find.
 I swear Lily, you really can just relax sometimes.
 It’s permitted.”

 “Yes I know!
 But I really need to talk to you.”

 Lily glanced back at the half finished essay before sighing.
-“Fine, what’s up?”
+“Alright, let's have it.”